Sultan Nazrin Shah Bridge

-The Sultan Nazrin Shah Bridge (Jambatan Sultan Nazrin Shah), also known as the Bagan Datuk Bridge, is a single carriageway bridge in Perak, Malaysia.
-It connects the town of Bagan Datuk with Malaysia Federal Route 5.
+The Sultan Nazrin Shah Bridge (Jambatan Sultan Nazrin Shah; Federal Route 312), also known as the Bagan Datuk Bridge, is a single carriageway bridge in Perak, Malaysia.
+It connects the town of Bagan Datuk with FT5 Malaysia Federal Route 5.
+The bridge was opened on 1 June 2023.

+Background

+The Sultan Nazrin Shah Bridge was undertaken by Naza Engineering & Construction with a total cost of RM 446.9 million.
+It was conferred the name Sultan Nazrin Shah Bridge and was officiated on 7 October 2023.
+It reduced travel time between Bagan Datuk and Perak Tengah District from 1 hour to 15 minutes.
 The total length spans 10.2 km, 1.5 km being over the water with the rest being viaduct on unstable soft marine clay.
-The bridge was undertaken by Naza Engineering & Construction with a total cost of RM 446.9 million and was opened on the 1 June 2023, it was subsequently renamed to Sultan Nazrin Shah Bridge on 7 October 2023.
-It reduced travel time between Bagan Datuk and Perak Tengah District from 1 hour to 15 minutes.

 Award

 On 31 October 2025, the bridge won second place in the Community Road Category of the Mino Best Project Award at the 17th Road Engineering Association of Asia and Australasia Conference.
 The award was received by Public Works Minister, Alexander Nanta Linggi.